Quantification Settlement Agreement: 2015 California water crisis

 The Quantification Settlement Agreement and the Salton Sea restoration have increasingly been discussed within the larger framework of the California water crisis in 2015.
 The use of water for agricultural purposes has been discussed and debated, as approximately 80% of all California water use can be attributed to agricultural needs, most notably in the Central Valley and the rural areas of Imperial County.
-However, there are indications that Californians are aware of this crisis, and Los Angeles Times reporter Jay Famligietti noted that "A recent Field Poll showed that 94% of Californians surveyed believe that the drought is serious, and that one-third support mandatory rationing."
+However, there are indications that Californians are aware of this crisis, and water scientist Jay Famligietti wrote in an opinion piece that "A recent Field Poll showed that 94% of Californians surveyed believe that the drought is serious, and that one-third support mandatory rationing."
 Reflecting these concerns, California Governor Jerry Brown announced new restrictions on water use in the state in 2015.
 These restrictions, delivered in an executive order, "directed the State Water Resources Control Board to impose a 25% reduction on the state's 400 local water supply agencies, which serve 90% of all California residents, over the coming year."
 It remains to be seen how this will affect the Quantification Settlement Agreement, as well as the environmental future of the Salton Sea.